hantorres/spacecraft-anomaly-challenge/README.md

 V1.0 - The Jupyter Notebook is created.
 Data processing pipeline is drafted and functional.

 V1.1 - EDA is performed.

+V1.2 - Changed the model API from TensorFlow to PyTorch to build a TCN over an LSTM.
+The baseline model is drafted.

 ## Run Instructions